plskeggs/sdk-nrf/samples/cellular/nrf_cloud_coap_multi_service/README.rst

    In good conditions, and with A-GPS data, one minute is a reasonable interval for reliably getting a location estimate.
    This allows using long enough value for :ref:`CONFIG_GNSS_FIX_TIMEOUT_SECONDS <CONFIG_GNSS_FIX_TIMEOUT_SECONDS>`, while still leaving enough time for falling back to cellular positioning if needed.

-   The default sensor sampling interval, 60 seconds, will quickly consume cellular data, and should not be used in a production environment.
+   The default sensor sampling interval, 60 seconds, will quickly consume cellular data, and should not be used in a production environment unless required for a particular use case.
-   Instead, consider using a less frequent interval, and if necessary, combining multiple sensor samples into a single `device message <nRF Cloud Device Messages_>`_ , or combining multiple device messages using the `d2c/bulk device message topic <nRF Cloud MQTT Topics_>`_.

-   If you significantly increase the sampling interval, you must keep the :kconfig:option:`CONFIG_MQTT_KEEPALIVE` short to avoid the carrier silently closing the MQTT connection due to inactivity, which could result in dropped device messages.
-   The exact maximum value depends on your carrier.
-   In general, a few minutes or less should work well.

 .. _CONFIG_GNSS_FIX_TIMEOUT_SECONDS: